AmirrezaAsari/Egg-drop-scoring/README.md

 # Egg-drop-competition-scoring-Microservice

-A simple microservice to calculate scores for egg drop competition in Kharazmi University <br>
+A simple app to calculate scores for egg drop competition in Kharazmi University <br>
 the app would get the data using url-encoded and will do the calculations for scoring, then it will return users names and total score using json <br>
 the scoring logic is available in "guidlines" File <br>